Home Linux DistributionsHow to upgrade to Fedora 23 from Fedora 22

 After updating the Fedora system, reboot once to apply all changes.

-Now, it's time to start the upgrade task.
+Now, it's time to start the upgrade process.

 Please be mindful that during upgrading your system may crash or disconnect from the SSH session.
-In such cases, you will probably be disconnected from the SSH session, and you might end up with broken system.
-To avoid this, we’re going to use “screen” tool that can be used to reconnect to the your Fedora system in-case it is disconnected while upgrading.
+In such cases, you probably disconnected from the SSH session, and it results to broken system or failed upgrade process.
+To avoid this problem, we're going to use "screen" tool that can be used to reconnect to the your Fedora system in-case it is disconnected while upgrading.

 Install screen tool using the following command: